Rithub14/RAG/README.md

 - View chat history and manage Pinecone indexes directly from the interface.

 ### API Key Configuration (Optional)
-- By default, RAG utilizes built-in OpenAI and Pinecone API keys.
+- By default, RAG utilizes already provided OpenAI and Pinecone API keys.
 However, you can optionally configure your own API keys for increased control.

-- Use Default API Keys: This option (checked by default) leverages the provided API keys for both OpenAI and Pinecone.
+- **Use Default API Keys:** This option (checked by default) leverages the provided API keys for both OpenAI and Pinecone.

-- Custom API Keys: Untick the "Use Default API Keys" checkbox to reveal input fields for entering your own OpenAI and Pinecone API keys.
+- **Custom API Keys:** Untick the "Use Default API Keys" checkbox to reveal input fields for entering your own OpenAI and Pinecone API keys.